YIO-Remote/remote-os/README.md

 ### Docker

-The easiest way to build all Qt projects and the SD card image is with the provided Docker image.
+If you don't have a Linux machine then the easiest way to build all Qt projects and the SD card image is with the provided Docker image.

 See [Docker Readme](docker/README.md).

-### Linux Ubuntu 18.04.3 or newer
+### Linux

+The build has been tested on Ubuntu 18.04.3, 19.04 and 19.10.
+Other Linux distributions should work as well.

 #### Prepare Build Environment